 - Cook the rice according to package directions.
 Let simmer while preparing the rest of the dish.

-Slice the sweet potato into 1/4".
-Heat 2 tbsp of oil in a large cast-iron skillet and sauté the sweet potatoes until lightly browned and cooked all the way through (about 3 minutes per side)
+- Slice the sweet potato into ¼".
+Heat 2 tablespoon of oil in a large cast-iron skillet and sauté the sweet potatoes until lightly browned and cooked all the way through (about 3 minutes per side)

 - Stir together black beans, cumin, and salt in a small saucepan over medium heat.
 Cook for 3-5 minutes until beans are heated all the way through.